ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 1.6.1 03/16/2018 =
+* TWEAK: Revert change made to allow HTML added via the `ez_toc_title` filter as it caused undesirable side effects.
+* BUG: Ensure Smooth Scroll Offset is parsed as an integer.

 = 1.6 03/15/2018 =
 * NEW: Add `px` option for font size unit.
 * NEW: Add title font size and weight settings options.